PrincetonUniversity/STELLOPT/STELLOPT Compilation on Hydra (RZG-MPG).md

 by the make.inc script.
 The IPP-HGW theory cluster requires the user to set the environment variable MACHINE equal to 'theoryhgw'.

+For the benchmark tests you'll need python3 packages.
+It's best to install a copy of miniconda locally on your account and setup your packages from there (Draco & Cobra). [miniconda downloads](https://docs.conda.io/en/latest/miniconda.html)